 The secretary deals with all hospital referrals.
 They also manage any requests for insurance reports.
 They will not chase up referrals for the patient.
 The patient should contact the hospital direct.

 Finance and Audit

 The audit clerk assists the doctors in clinical audit to ensure we continue to provide good quality care.
 Also responsible for updating the accounts and providing audits to the NHS.

 Notes and Computer Clerk

 District Nurses provide skilled nursing care to patients in their own homes.
 We are fortunate in having an excellent district nursing team allocated to the practice but they are now based in Thame where they work with other district nurses and other community staff.
 District Nurses provide care for the chronic sick, acute illnesses, wound care, leg ulcer management and prevention, early discharges from hospital, palliative and terminal care, counselling and support for patients and carers.
-Due to budgetary constraints at AVCCG, the district nursing team may not be able to do everything they have previously done for our patients.
-If they are not allowed to assist then they will discuss alternative sources of help with you.
+Due to budgetary constraints in the NHS, the district nursing team may not be able to do everything they have previously done for our patients.
+If they are not able to assist then they will discuss alternative sources of help with you.